 Your Ultimate Two Week Road Trip in Mexico's Yucatan

 Blame it on its otherworldly cenotes, its turquoise-toned waters that stretch for miles or its melt-in-your-mouth Cochinita Pibil-filled tacos.
 I could go on, but I’ll let you experience the magic for yourself.
-Whatever your reasons for visiting Mexico’s Yucatan Peninsula, make sure you “do” it right and hire or rent a car so you can explore this beautiful region from top to bottom.
-It’s surprisingly affordable (even on a backpacker’s budget) and makes getting around - and discovering local gems - so much easier.
-Plus, let’s not forget the countless opportunities you’ll have to put the music on blast and belt out your favourite tunes with your travel besties.
+Whatever your reasons for visiting Mexico’s Yucatan Peninsula, make sure you do it right and hire or rent a car so you can explore this beautiful region from top to bottom.
+A car hire is surprisingly affordable (even on a backpacker’s budget) and makes getting around - and discovering local gems - so much easier.
+Plus, let’s not forget the countless opportunities you’ll have to put the music on blast and belt out your favourite tunes alongside your travel besties.
 All with your hair blowing in the sticky, salty wind.
 You can hire your car in advance or just pick one up at the Cancun airport when you land.
 Either way, you’re destined for one hell of a ride.
-(Like what I did there?)
+(See what I did there?)

 So, here you have it.
 My perfect two-week itinerary for an epic road trip through Mexico’s beautiful Yucatan: